Thundastormgod/my-portfolio/context.md

 *   **React Hook Form & Zod**: For robust and type-safe form handling and validation.
 *   **Hugging Face Transformers.js**: Indicates the potential for integrating client-side AI models for tasks like NLP, image analysis, etc., within the `AIPlayground` or other sections.
 *   **Recharts**: For creating interactive charts and visualizations.
-*   **`lovable-tagger`**: A development-only plugin, possibly for component analytics or visual debugging during development.

 This document should serve as a good starting point for understanding the codebase.
 For more detailed information, refer to the specific files and directories mentioned.